 I’ve often heard that the effects of C-Section pain medication when breastfeeding are minimal and won’t harm baby.
+If you have to have any Back and Neck Injuries, you should definitely get them checked out.

 I’ve also heard doctors recommend delaying breastfeeding for at least 2-3 days after surgery because pain medication can enter breast milk and is dangerous for baby.